Resources for Nutritional Sciences Researchers

 Molecular Biology Laboratories:

 Under the directorship of Drs.
-Naima Moustaïd-Moussa, Shu Wang, Nikhil V. Dhurandhar, and Vijay Hegde, cutting-edge molecular tools are available including:
+Naima Moustaïd-Moussa, Nikhil V. Dhurandhar, and Vijay Hegde, cutting-edge molecular tools are available including:

 - Brookhaven BI-MAS and ZetaPALS analyzer system for measuring nanocarrier size, size distribution and zeta potential